Who is Viktor Sakshaug?

 How did you discover Affinity apps?

-A friend I made while traveling recommended it to me approximately two years ago (a great illustrator and photographer: Janosch Kunze, check him out!).
-I was intrigued and when I got back home in front of the computer after six months away from digital drawing, it was the perfect time to start fresh with a new software.
+A friend I made while travelling recommended it to me approximately two years ago (a great illustrator and photographer: Janosch Kunze, check him out!).
+I was intrigued and when I got back home in front of the computer after six months away from digital drawing, it was the perfect time to start fresh with new software.